 Bob joined the Oregon Walks board in 2017.
 He is the Board Liaison to the Plans and Projects Committee.
 He is currently a transportation planner with the Portland Bureau of Transportation.
 He previously worked as the Active Transportation Coordinator at Portland Community College.
 Bob has a Master of Urban and Regional Planning degree from Portland State University and has performed transportation and land use planning work for SE Uplift, TriMet, City of Tigard, and Metro.
 In the past, he has worked as a grant writer and fundraiser for Portland-area nonprofit organizations including the Community Cycling Center and Mercy Corps.
 In his time off, Bob enjoys chasing after his two sons, cheering on the Portland Timbers, and writing.

 I live in North Portland, in the Kenton neighborhood, with my amazing family of four children and partner.
 I grew up in the North and attended all PPS schools; Beach ES, Ockely Green MS and Jefferson HS.
 I currently work at Metropolitan Family Services in the Community Schools department and oversee all contracts, grants and functions of the department.
 I have been with MFS close to 10 years and this work has allowed me to work closely with all school districts in East County and establish strong partnership in those communities.
 I believe in empowering communities who’ve been affected by inequities and poverty by providing and offering opportunities to become self-sustainable.
-I want the opportunity to join Oregon Walks as a Board Member to provide my experience and knowledge of working directly with diverse communities in need.
+As an Oregon Walks Board Member, I provide my experience and knowledge of working directly with diverse communities in need.
 I have seen the need for youth and their families to find safer ways to and from their schools in East County.
+Board Liaison to Equity Committee.

 Scott Kocher joined the Oregon Walks Board in September 2014.
 He is a native Oregonian and a graduate of Harvard Law School and Harvard College.
 He worked as an attorney at Oregon's largest law firm from 2001 to 2006, when he became a partner of Vangelisti Kocher LLP.
 He established Forum Law Group in 2013.
 Scott also holds a top rating of 10.0 from the non-paid attorney rating site, avvo.com.
 Scott served on Portland's Pedestrian Advisory Committee for a number of years, stepping down recently.
 Scott is the Board Liaison to Oregon Walks' Legislative and Policy Advisory Committee.